CatTanker/cnc_map_tool_guide/docs/linux.md

 ## General Compatability and Troubleshooting Advice
 ### Connection Issues
 if your game works fine in skirmish but upon connecting to cncnet or upon entering an online match you either can't connect or get a desync, follow these [instructions](https://wiki.winehq.org/FAQ#Failed_to_use_ICMP_.28network_ping.29.2C_this_requires_special_permissions).
-Also check your ports / firewall allows you to send/recieve packets.
+Also check your firewall is open and that it allows you to send/recieve packets.
 ### Permission Errors
 Getting an error complaining about permissions?
-[chmod +x](https://wiki.archlinux.org/title/File_permissions_and_attributes) All of the exes in the game/mod folder.
+[chmod +x ...](https://wiki.archlinux.org/title/File_permissions_and_attributes) all of the exes in the game/mod folder.
 For the later client, i found this fixed a permissions issue on the dotnet 7 client.
 Also check you as a non-root user actually have access to the files and folders

-**Do Not** run wine as root however, this will cause more consequences than and fix nothing.
+**Do Not** run wine as root however, this will cause more consequences and fix nothing.
 Administrator-related fixes tend to be as a result of permissions being incorrect. make sure to open the mod or game's folder and check everything has both read and write permissions, and make sure you apply any fixes to subfolders and subfiles too.

 ### Dotnet Not Found
-if you get an error message, especially while attempting to run the dotnet7 client (specifically the client, not the game), complaining something similar to "dotnet not a known command" or "dotnet unrecognised script", then you *need* to install dotnet 7.
+if you get an error message, especially while attempting to run the dotnet7 client (specifically the client, not the game), complaining something similar to "dotnet not a known command" or "dotnet unrecognised script", then you *need* to install dotnet 7 runtime.
 Check [Arch Wiki](https://wiki.archlinux.org/title/.NET#Installation) for further details.

-### General Suppor
+### General Support
 As a general word of advice, if there is a known and trusted fix for an issue in a formal location, then it's alternative will likely work in linux.
 If your having an issue with a **specific** mod, i advise looking at their discord and asking for help there, just don't ask in another mod's support channel.
-[Mental Omega's Discord](https://discord.gg/KpJzhWY) has a Support Solutions FAQ, as well as an active support channel, so if you are struggling to run MO then i recommend seeking help there.
+[Mental Omega's Discord](https://discord.gg/KpJzhWY) has a Support Solutions FAQ, as well as an active support channel, so if you are struggling to run **MO** then i recommend seeking help there.
-[CnCNet also has a FAQ](https://forums.cncnet.org/forum/87-faqs/) webpage that you may find useful.
+[CnCNet also has a FAQ](https://forums.cncnet.org/forum/87-faqs/) webpage that you may find useful, as well as an active support channel in their discord.

 ### Renderer Advice
-Most cncnet clients off only one build of CnC-DDraw, and often limited builds of other renderers such as TS-DDraw.
+Most cncnet clients offer only one build of CnC-DDraw, and often limited builds of other renderers such as TS-DDraw.
 If you want to test your renderer options thoroughly, check your game's main folder for a file called `ddraw.ini`.
 Open it through a text editor, and look for a tag called `Renderer=` This is likely set to Auto, but i recommend manually changing this for each option on CnC-DDraw and TS-DDraw.
 ```